-The OYS Transition Coordinator will maintain ongoing communication/dialogue with the youth, OYCM, and other team members to ensure progress toward the learning plan goals and successful case closure.
+The OYS provider will maintain ongoing communication/dialogue with the youth, DCS Case Manager, and other team members to ensure progress towards the learning plan goals and successful case closure.

-The OYS Transition Coordinator will collaborate with the OYCM to ensure any services being changed or canceled are approved as necessary to meet the needs of the youth.
+The OYS Provider will collaborate with the DCS Case Manager to ensure that any services being changed or canceled are approved as necessary to meet the youth's needs.

-3. Supervised Independent Living Placements: Transition to Successful Adulthood Services a) Supervision b) Services
+3. Supervised Independent Living Placements: Transition to Successful Adulthood Services a) Supervision

-Youth / young adults who turn 18 while in out-of-home foster care and are expected to age out of foster care are eligible to be placed in a supervised independent living placement.
-More information regarding these placement types can be found under Section IV, General Requirements for Extended Foster Care - Collaborative Care.
+Youth and young adults who turn 18 while in out-of-home foster care and are expected to age out of foster care are eligible to be placed in a supervised independent living placement.
+More information regarding these placement types can be found under Section IV, General b) Services

+Requirements for Extended Foster Care-Collaborative Care.